JSilkens/gildedtros/README.md

 Instructions can be found in the GildedTrosRequirements document.

-Have fun and good luck!
+Have fun and good luck!# gildedtros